Iowa City, Iowa, United States

 Required to have a valid driver's license.

 Work environment characteristics described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- While performing the duties of this job, the employee is exposed to weather conditions
+While performing the duties of this job, the employee is exposed to weather conditions prevalent at the time.

 If you need assistance with this application or a reasonable accommodation due to a disability, you may contact us at ENGIENA-ENGIEHR@engie.com .
 Please note: This email address is reserved for individuals with disabilities in need of assistance, and is not a means of inquiry regarding positions or application status.

 - Posting Date: Oct 14, 2020